methodgames/methodgames.github.io/roleplay.md

 - **Please be careful about entering a PVP zone (PVP monument or PRZ) with a tugboat or camper since all of the items inside would be at risk.**
 - Items lost due to decay will not be returned.
 - Tugboats:
     - Loot and deployables placed in locked areas of a tugboat are considered secure.
 Deployables placed in unsecure areas of a tugboat follow the same rules as unsecure deployables.
+Locked boxes on the deck of a tugboat are considered secure.
     - Tugboats are considered owned if all 3 doors are locked by the same player or team.
     - If you die in a PVP zone outside of the PRZ you should not respawn in your camper or tugboat as this would be a violation of the new life rule.
     - Commandeering in PVP Zone: